fanyangCS/fanyangcs.github.io/_projects/neuralsymbolic.md

 related_publications: true
 ---

-I believe a nueral symbolic approach is the only way toward true intelligence.
+I believe a nueral symbolic approach is the only way to achieve truthworthy reasoning, thus achieving true intelligence.

+ {% cite Abdin2024Phi3TR %}.